 After the surgery makes sure you are not sitting in a single position for more than half an hour.
 Avoid sitting on low sofas, stools, or low chairs.
 Make sure you always sit on a firm chair with a straight back and armrests.

 You are advised to keep your knee straight while lying down and do not bend it by keeping a pillow under the knee.
 You may exercise by lying flat on your back.

 - Use of Stairs

-Avoid long flight of stairs after the surgery and ensure the handrails are secure enough.
+Avoid long flights of stairs after the surgery and ensure the handrails are secure enough.
 Step up first with the leg that wasn’t operated on while step down first with the leg that was operated on.
 This will avoid any unnecessary strain on the new knee.